-Knit a sweet watermelon hat for your baby or toddler with this free pattern!
+Knit a sweet watermelon hat for anyone with this adorable and easy summery hat knitting pattern!

 (If you need help, my favorite knitting reference book for everyone from beginners to advanced knitters is THIS ONE!)